Parkin (cake): Ingredients

-The principal ingredients of a Yorkshire parkin are oatmeal, flour, black treacle (similar to molasses), fat (traditionally lard, but modern recipes use butter, margarine or rapeseed oil), and ginger.
-Oatmeal and golden syrup are generally considered distinctive features of Lancashire parkin, whilst Yorkshire Parkin is baked using treacle and soft brown sugar.
+The principal ingredients of a Yorkshire Parkin are oatmeal, flour, black treacle (similar to molasses), fat (traditionally lard, but modern recipes use butter, margarine or rapeseed oil), and ginger.
+Oatmeal and golden syrup are generally considered distinctive features of Lancashire parkin, whilst Yorkshire Parkin uses treacle and soft brown sugar.

 The flour used in parkin in England is self-raising, containing a small amount of chemical leavening agent.
 If this is not available, or if the proportion of oatmeal is high, it is essential to add a leavening agent, e.g. baking powder or a mixture of sodium bicarbonate and cream of tartar.

 One of the key features of parkin is that it retains its texture well.
 It is baked to be hard, but after storing in a sealed tin or box for several days, it becomes soft again, the texture that is intended.